ComCatLab/welcome-guide/docs/sources/tutorials/espresso_compilation.md

 11. **Configure the QE compilation.**

-    For clarity, define variables for the
-    location of the Intel Base Toolkit, HDF5, and libxc directories.
-For example,
+    For clarity, we define variables for the location of the Intel Base Toolkit and where you would like to install the QE binaries.
+If you didn't modify the default directory where the Intel libraries are installed, then you should define `intel_dir` as:

+    ```shell
+    intel_dir=/home/$USER/intel/oneapi
+    ```

+    If you used a custom directory, your variable definition may look like
+    this:

     ```shell
     intel_dir=/home/$USER/projects/def-samiras/$USER/software_support/intel